Redeeming (Cashing) HH or H Bonds

 Yes.
 We will mail an IRS 1099-INT by January 31 of the year following the year in which we paid interest.
-Tax Considerations for HH/H Bonds.
+Tax Considerations for HH or H bonds.

-Can I find out if an HH/H Bond has already been replaced or redeemed?
+Can I find out if an HH or H bond has already been replaced or redeemed?

-If you have the serial numbers for HH/H Bonds, we can look up the status for you.
+If you have the serial numbers for HH or H bonds, we can look up the status for you.

 If you are the owner or co-owner of the bonds, send a signed request to the address below.
 Include the serial numbers of the bonds you are asking about.